KhalidEl-MariAa/astqrar/README.md

 ## Deploy to Android
 1. you can read this [article](https://docs.flutter.dev/deployment/android)
 2. Make sure you are using same *.jks file (Upload Sining Key) that is already uploaded toe Google Play.
-3. *.jks file need a password to be read properly which can be found in `key.properties` file.
+3. *.jks file need a password to be read properly which can be found in `build/Android/key.properties` file.

 4. Create Bundle:
 ```bash